wupeifan/ECON_407_Fall2020/syllabus.md

   - I'll decide that soon as the semester goes.

 ## Programming Language Choice
-While I will show programs in Python and we will use several QuantEcon Python lectures, you don't have to stick to Python, as you can use Julia, Matlab, or other languages.
+While I will show programs in Python and we will use several QuantEcon Python lectures and I *strongly* recommend Python for this course, you don't have to stick to Python, as you can use Julia, Matlab, or other languages.
 Stata doesn't count -- it won't be sufficient for our class.

 **Write me an email** if you are not going to use Python/Julia/Matlab, and specify what you will use.